vladislav-morozov/unit-averaging/docs/source/theory/theory.md

 - Pool all the data and fit a single predictive model.
 This approach has the highest bias.
 - Compromise and use the panel-wide information to optimally reduce the variance of the individual-only approach.

-Unit averaging is an ensemble method in the spirit of compromise estimators.
+Unit averaging is an ensemble method that embodies this compromise.
+It may be viewed as generalized and flexible shrinkage approach.

-## Target Parameter and Goal
+## Focus Parameter and Goal

 To describe the approach let $i=1, \dots, N$ be the different units in your data (countries, customers, firms; or studies in a meta-analysis).
 The data is *heterogeneous* in the sense that each unit $i$ has their own version of some parameter $\theta_i$.